WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/m.md

 ## MPEG

-Initialism for *Moving Picture Experts Group*.
+Acronym for *Moving Picture Experts Group*.
 Use uppercase.

 Don't use a filename extension to refer to a type of file.
 For example, use *MPEG file* rather than *.mpg file*.